nheron/droolsonboarding/gettingStarted/brms.md

 As shown in the next picture, the steps when using version 5 were the following :
 * The java developer produces the pojo model (working with the business analyst).
 You could in guvnor define a pojo model but with simple attributes.
+Most of the time, this feature was used for temporary data produces by rules and consumes by others.
+Therefor, no java pojo model was needed for that.
 * The java archive (jar) shall be uploaded to the Guvnor (BRMS) application.
 On this pojo mode, the business analyst can write rules.
 * The java developer produces the final application that contains the drools runtime and deploys it with the pojo model inside.